| Averaging Most EIA policies

 Starting Point The policy effective date, which

 marks the beginning of the index term.
-Yield Spread

 or Asset Fee Yield spread is often called the asset fee or margin reduction.